provectus/swiss-army-kube/example/README.md

 # Structure
   main.tf - data from modules

-  modules.tf - list of modules and their redefined values providers.tf - list of providers and their values variables.tf - variables used in modules example.tfvars - list of values for variables
+  modules.tf - list of modules and their redefined values

+  providers.tf - list of providers and their values

+  variables.tf - variables used in modules

+  example.tfvars - list of values for variables.
+Customize it for your project data !!!

 # Deploy cluster
 Change example.tfvars, chose modules in main.tf and run: